Wuhubing/GenFragility-LLM/README.md

 ---

 ⚠️ **Disclaimer**: This tool is for research purposes only.
-Please use responsibly and ethically.
+The authors are not responsible for any misuse of this framework.
+Please use responsibly and ethically in accordance with applicable laws and regulations.